masc-ucsc/docs/docs/pyrope/04-variables.md

     It is important to remember that in Pyrope all the operations use signed numbers.
 This means that an and-reduce over any positive number is always going to be zero because the most significant bit is zero, E.g: `0xFF@&[] == 0`.
-In some cases, a close range will be needed if the intention is to ignore the sign.
+In some cases, a close-range will be needed if the intention is to ignore the sign.
     E.g: `0xFF@&[0..<8] == -1`.

 Another important characteristic of the bit selection is that the order of the